 Happy Monday everyone!
 I hope everyone had a great few days!
 We just wrapped up a super weekend filled with kids parties and an end to an entire (wonderfully bizarre) week of parrot sitting.
 Yes, you did read that right!
 For those of you who follow me on Instagram, you may have seen little Ella perched on my tea-cup or nestled inside my shirt – she belongs to great friends who were vacationing in Mexico and we had a lovely time together indeed 🙂

-Today’s recipe comes courtesy of one of my favorite ways to create recipes – using color as my inspiration.
-I can often be found daydreaming about new ideas, whether for the garden, for an outfit, or most likely scheming up a new food combination based on colors that go beautifully together.
+Today’s recipe comes courtesy of one of my favourite ways to create recipes – using colour as my inspiration.
+I can often be found daydreaming about new ideas, whether for the garden, for an outfit, or most likely scheming up a new food combination based on colours that go beautifully together.

-With this time of year being what it is, and the darkness that fills our mornings & evenings, a little pop of color in your salad bowl is a wonderful way to bring a smile to your face and a beautiful vision to your eyes.
+With this time of year being what it is and the darkness that fills our mornings & evenings, a little pop of colour in your salad bowl is a wonderful way to bring a smile to your face and a beautiful vision to your eyes.
 You know what they say about first impressions right?
-Well this dish aims to please with its bright pop of orange & green right up front.
+Well, this dish aims to please with its bright pop of orange & green right up front.